fredrikbaberg/hassio-addons/octoprint_dev/README.md

 # Development version of OctoPrint add-on for Home Assistant

-**This version is VERY EXPERIMENTAL, please use the one simply called "OctoPrint" for now.**

-**Ensure you have a backup of your configuration.**
+**This addon will not be updated, please use addon 3DPrinter instead.**

 ## About